dnzmarcio/qclc/README.md

 ## Functions

-`control_parm_ma():` calculates the  process mean and variance needed for the Operating Characteristics of MA.
+`control_parm_ma():` Computes the process mean and variance essential for determining the operating characteristics of a Moving Average (MA).

 `control_parm_ewma():` computes the process mean and variance required for generating the Operating Characteristics of EWMA.